nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * Add an order name `ORDER`
 * `ORDER` must be in lowercase
 * If `ORDER` contains uppercase character, it will be converted to lowercase character automatically
+* `ORDER` can only contains alphanumeric character and whitespace

 Examples:
 * `order cake` add an order called "cake" to NomNomNotifier